-- Recapture of qualified electric vehicle (QEV) credit.
+• Recapture of qualified electric vehicle (QEV) credit.
 The corporation must recapture part of the QEV credit it claimed in a prior year if, within 3 years of the date the vehicle was placed in service, it ceases to qualify for the credit.
-See Regulations section 1.30-1 for details on how to figure the recapture. - Recapture of Indian employment credit.
+See Regulations section 1.30-1 for details on how to figure the recapture.

+• Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year because of wages paid or incurred to that employee must be recaptured.
-For details, see Form 8845 and section 45A. - Interest on deferred tax attributable to (a) installment sales of certain timeshares and residential lots (section 453(l)(3)) and (b) certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)).
+For details, see Form 8845 and section 45A.